-22. Institution tuition fee:
+21. Institution tuition fee:

 The tuition fees set by the Executive Board for any academic year for students who are enrolling in a programme at the university and who are not entitled to statutory tuition fees under Section 7.45(a)(1) of the WHW.
-Also refer to: statutory tuition fee.

-23. Institute
+22. Institute